ERnsTL/flowd/README.md

 bin/flowd -graph src/github.com/ERnsTL/flowd/examples/example.fbp | dot -O -Kdot -Tpng && eog noname.gv.png ; rm noname.gv.png
 ```

 ## Architecture

 > This describes the current pre-alpha state.
 Far from all of the target architecture is currently present.

-At this stage, all components are basically normal programs or scripts, which do not have to be specially modified or little modified to be used in a flowd network.
+All components are either normal programs or scripts, which do not have to be specially modified to be used in a ```flowd``` network (wrapped in a ```cmd``` component) or they are programs, which understand the ```flowd``` framing format.

-All components are each started by an instance of the ```launch``` program.
-It manages the message framing, if requested, message routing and handles all the network connections with other components.
+All components are each started by the ```flowd``` program.
+It manages the message framing, message routing and handles all the network connections with other components.

 A component can have multiple input and output ports.
-If message framing is used, then multiple ports are possible and they can be named.
-Without message framing, currently only one input and output port is possible, but on the other hand, the program does not have to be specially modified.
+Ports are named.
+Without message framing (wrapped in a ```cmd``` component), input can be passed to an unmodified program and output can be used within the processing framework.

 A component communicates with the outside world simply using standard input and output.
-Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```launch``` parent process.
+Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```flowd``` parent process.

-The framing format is a simple text-based format very similar to an HTTP header.
+The framing format is a simple text-based format very similar to an HTTP header or a MIME message.
+Currently, a subset of STOMP v1.2 is used.
 It can can easily be implemented in any programming language and is easy to extend without being bound to any currently-trendy data format.
 It contains basic information on:

 * Over which port did this frame come in?
 Over which port shall this be sent out to another component?
 * Is this a control frame or a data frame?